hiroshi-teramoto/reproduce_rrm/README.md

 * Graphviz (https://graphviz.org/) (Tested with 2.43.0 (0))

 ## To run the code, download zip file and in the directory
-* Edit the script reproduce_rrm_demo.sh
+* Edit the script `reproduce_rrm_demo.sh`
-  - The python command supposed to be `python3`.
+  - The Python command supposed to be `python3`.
 If that is not the case, modify the command appropriately.
   - The path for GAP is supposed to be `/usr/local/gap-4.13.0/gap`.
 Modify the path to match your environment path.
 * Type `./reproduce_rrm_demo.sh` and press the enter key.